International Postgraduate Summer School in Philosophy of Education

 2017 UNDERGRADUATE SUMMER SCHOOL

-This year’s Undergraduate Summer School in Philosophy of Education will take place at the University of Birmingham, UK (4th-6th September 2017).
-This is an extraordinary opportunity for undergraduate students to learn more about the philosophy of education on a beautiful university campus located in the heart of England so please do inform your current students and feel free to circulate this email widely (posters are also attached for you to display in your institutions).
+This year’s Undergraduate Summer School in Philosophy of Education took place at the University of Birmingham, UK (4th-6th September 2017).
+This was an extraordinary opportunity for undergraduate students to learn more about the philosophy of education on a beautiful university campus located in the heart of England.

 The poster available here.